 Where To Stay

-El Otro Lado on Portobello Bay - A Private Retreat
+El Otro Lado on Portobelo Bay - A Private Retreat

 Bananas Resort.
-On Isla Grande, Bananas is popular because you can enjoy and island with pristine tropical nature getaway just 1.5 hours from Panama City.
+On Isla Grande, Bananas Resort is popular getaway because it's on an island with pristine tropical nature just 1.5 hours from Panama City.
+Lodging are attractive bungalows.The rates are moderate and include meals.

 Where To Eat